nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking.rst

 :class:`~examples.coursebooking.domainmodel.Course` and :class:`~examples.coursebooking.domainmodel.Student`
 aggregate classes.

+Please note, the "consistency boundary" for joining a course involves atomically recording new events from more than one aggregate, the student and the course.
+The preservation of recorded consistency is tested in the extra test case below.

 This meets the "course subscriptions" challenge with event-sourced aggregates, without tricks and without accidental complexity.
 It shows that it is perfectly possible, entirely legitimate, and quite straightforward to extend the transactional consistency boundary when using event-sourced aggregates to include more than one aggregate.
 Indeed, this is a useful technique.

 .. literalinclude:: ../../../examples/coursebooking/application.py
     :pyobject: EnrolmentWithAggregates